If your toilet lacks the proper flushing power and you’re looking for a solution, you’ve come to the right place.

-Weak flushing toilets are a common issue in homes, so if you’re having trouble, don’t panic.
-Go through each of the common causes I covered in this article and if none of them do the trick, call a professional.
+Weak flushing toilets are a common issue, so if you’re having trouble, don’t panic.
+Go through each of the causes in this article, and if none of them do the trick, call a professional.
 If you don’t already have a plumber that you trust, you can get free, no-obligation quotes from plumbers in your area on HomeAdvisor.com.
 You can also read reviews of each plumber and submit questions so you can find one that will do a great job at a fair price.

-If you know of any other tips for dealing with a poor flush, let us know in the comments below!
+Do you know of any other tips for dealing with a weak flush?
+Let us know in the comments below!

 If you found this article helpful, you should also check out: